USS Tawakoni

-USS Tawakoni (ATF-114) was an Abnaki-class fleet ocean tug that served on active duty with the U.S. Navy from 1944 to 1978, seeing action in World War II, the Korean War and the Vietnam War.
-After thirty-four years of service, she was sold to the Republic of China Navy (Taiwan), where she served until November 2020.
+USS Tawakoni (ATF-114) was an Abnaki-class fleet ocean tug that served on active duty with the United States Navy from 1944 to 1978, seeing action in World War II, the Korean War and the Vietnam War.
+After 34 years of service, she was sold to the Republic of China Navy, where she served until November 2020.

 History

 Service in the United States Navy

 Tawakoni was named after a Caddoan Indian tribe of the Wichita group that lived in Texas on the banks of the middle Brazos and Trinity Rivers during the 18th and 19th centuries.
+The ship was launched on 28 October 1943, sponsored by Mrs. R. F. Parker of La Jolla, California.
+She was launched the same day and at the same facility as the USS Rebel.

-She began her naval career in the Pacific theater, joining the U.S. 5th fleet just in time for the invasion of Iwo Jima, which took place in February 1945.
+Tawakoni began her naval career in the Pacific theater, joining the United States Fifth Fleet just in time for the invasion of Iwo Jima, which took place in February 1945.
 During this battle Tawakoni assisted the destroyer minesweeper USS Gamble, which had been hit by two 250-pound bombs on 18 February.
 She also assisted in retraction, towing and salvage operations off Iwo Jima until the latter part of March, when she returned to Ulithi for repairs to minor damage suffered during the battle.

 On 6 April 1945, Tawakoni was involved in the invasion of Okinawa when she was attacked by several Japanese kamikaze planes while assisting the badly damaged USS Bush about fifty miles from the island.
 Through maneuvering and gunnery on the part of her crew, the ship managed to down five Japanese aircraft while suffering minimal damage herself.
 On 16 April Tawakoni participated in the invasion of Ie Shima, where she towed the damaged USS Laffey to safety while downing yet another kamikaze plane.
-On 1 July she made for Leyte in the Philippines, which is where V-J day found her.
+On 1 July she made for Leyte in the Philippines, which is where V-J Day found her.